Darius Garland: Early years (2019–2021)

-First All-Star selection (2021–present)
+First All-Star and playoff appearance (2021–2024)

 On January 12, 2022, Garland recorded his first career triple-double, putting up 11 points, 10 rebounds, and a then career-high 15 assists, in a 111–91 win over the Utah Jazz.
 On January 15, Garland recorded 27 points and a career-high 18 assists in a 107–102 win over the Oklahoma City Thunder.
 On February 3, he was selected to his first NBA All-Star Game as a reserve.
 On March 8, Garland scored a then career-high 41 points with 13 assists in a 127–124 win against the Indiana Pacers.
-On April 12, Garland scored a team-leading 34 points in a 115–108 NBA Play-In Tournament loss to the Brooklyn Nets.
-The following game, Garland and the Cavaliers lost to the Atlanta Hawks, meaning that despite doubling their previous season’s win total from 22 to 44 and finishing with the eighth best record in the eastern conference, they would not advance to the postseason.
+On April 12, Garland scored a team-leading 34 points in a 115–108 NBA play-in tournament loss to the Brooklyn Nets.
+The following game, Garland and the Cavaliers lost to the Atlanta Hawks, meaning that despite doubling their previous season's win total from 22 to 44 and finishing with the eighth best record in the eastern conference, they would not advance to the postseason.
 Garland later finished third, behind Ja Morant and Dejounte Murray, in voting for the Most Improved Player award.

 On July 9, 2022, Garland signed a five-year, $231M designated rookie extension with the Cavaliers.
 On November 13, he scored a career-high 51 points, with 27 points scored in the fourth quarter, including a personal record 10-of-15 three-point shots in a 129–124 loss to the Minnesota Timberwolves.
 He became the fourth Cavaliers player to score 50, joining LeBron James (nine times), Kyrie Irving (twice) and Walt Wesley (once).
 His ten 3-pointers doubled his previous single-game high and were one short of Irving's team record.
+He also became the youngest player to score 50+ points and hit 10+ threes in a game before turning 25.
 On November 18, Garland led the Cavaliers to a double-overtime 132–122 win against the Charlotte Hornets with a game-leading 41 points.
+Garland helped the Cavaliers earn the No. 4 seed in the Eastern Conference, securing home-court advantage in the first round and achieving their first 50-win season since 1993 without LeBron James on the roster.